Kent State vs. Miami (OH) NCAA Football Odds, Plays and Insights | November 27, 2021

 - Saturday's over/under is 5.4 points higher than the combined 59.6 PPG average of the two teams.

-- These two squads combine to surrender 55.1 points per game, 9.9 fewer than this contest's over/under.
+- This contest's total is 9.9 points above the 55.1 these two squads combine to surrender per game this season.

-- Golden Flashes games this season feature an average total of 67.6 points, a number 2.6 points higher than Saturday's over/under.
+- The Golden Flashes and their opponents have scored an average of 67.6 points per game in 2021, 2.6 more than Saturday's total.

-- The 65 total in this game is 11.0 points higher than the 54.0 average total in RedHawks games this season.
+- The 54.0 PPG average total in RedHawks games this season is 11.0 points fewer than this game's over/under.

 Kent State Stats and Trends

-- Kent State is 5-3 against the spread and 6-2 overall this season when the team records more than 21.6 points.
+- Kent State is 5-3 against the spread and 6-2 overall in games when it scores more than 21.6 points.

-- In games that Kent State amasses over 348.3 yards, the team is 5-4 against the spread and 6-3 overall.
+- Kent State is 5-4 against the spread and 6-3 overall when the team piles up more than 348.3 yards.

-- The Golden Flashes have eight giveaways this season, while the RedHawks have 13 takeaways .
+- The Golden Flashes have turned the ball over eight times this season, five fewer than the RedHawks have forced (13).

 - Find the latest spread and moneyline odds for Kent State at SISportsbook.